pagalvin/tsbook/chapter06_MiscTypes.md

 ```

 As you can see, TypeScript wraps the enum inside its own Immediately Invoked Function Expression (IIFE) and lives on as a code artifact.
 Most of the time, this isn't useful.
-You can skip the code generatation and instead declare the enum as `const`:
+You can skip the code generation and instead declare the enum as `const`:

 <div style="float:right; width: 33%">
-<h4>Prefer Const Enums
+<h4>Prefer Const Enums</h4>
 <p>
     You should normally prefer to use const enums.
 There are probably some good use cases for non-const enums but you almost certainly won't encounter them in your first weeks and months with the language, if at all.
 Const enums generate less code and that generated code is as easy to understand as the non-const generated code.
 </p>